Skip to main content Skip to footer

 Critical path visibility

-The critical path is the most important thing an arrow diagram reveals.
-This sequence determines your project’s minimum duration and shows which activities can’t be delayed.
-You know exactly where to focus to protect your delivery dates.
+The critical path is the most important insight an arrow diagram provides.
+It determines the project’s minimum duration and shows which activities cannot be delayed, making it clear where teams need to focus to protect delivery dates.

-By isolating critical activities, teams build contingency plans for the most vulnerable parts instead of spreading risk mitigation across non-critical work.
-This focused approach ensures resources go where they have maximum impact on project success.
+By isolating critical activities, teams can build contingency plans around the most vulnerable parts of the schedule instead of spreading risk mitigation across non-critical work.
+This focused approach ensures resources are applied where they have the greatest impact.

 Resource allocation insights